 Numerous factors are spurring the creation of new jobs, including expanded access to health insurance and an aging population.

 Job Duties for Residential Supervisors

-Specific residential supervisor job duties usually depend on the type of group home and its residents.
-Their work includes overseeing client routines in areas such as personal care, housekeeping, chores, banking and shopping.
+Specific residential supervisor job duties depend on the type of facility and its residents.
+The work can include overseeing client routines in areas such as personal care, housekeeping, chores, banking and shopping.
 Residential supervisors also observe and document clients’ behavior, physical condition and emotional development.
 Some residential supervisors provide training for group home residents according to each individual’s prescribed plan.
 They may specialize in working with children, the elderly, persons with disabilities or at-risk youth.

 Potential Salary Range